zeromq/czmq/bindings/jni/README.md

     gradle build jar
     gradle test

+If you don't like to install gradle beforehand just use the gradle wrapper

+    ./gradlew build jar
+    ./gradlew test

 This calls javah to build the headers in src/native/include, and then compiles the C and Java pieces to create a jar file a sharable library (.so).

 ## Building the JNI Layer for Android